Topical Maps Entities How It Works

 A curated list of professional courses, certifications, and continuing-education options for educators and clinicians who want to deepen skills.

-Content Strategy for Emotion Coaching: Teaching Kids to Name Feelings
+Content strategy and topical authority plan for Emotion Coaching: Teaching Kids to Name Feelings

 The recommended SEO content strategy for Emotion Coaching: Teaching Kids to Name Feelings is the hub-and-spoke topical map model: one comprehensive pillar page on Emotion Coaching: Teaching Kids to Name Feelings, supported by 28 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Emotion Coaching: Teaching Kids to Name Feelings — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Emotion Coaching: Teaching Kids to Name Feelings.

 33